DinoChiesa/dpc-Angular-Todo/README.md

 To use it
 ========================

-This is just an HTML5 app.
+This is a single-page HTML5 web app.
 You can run it from any HTTP server, even localhost.
 To use it: unpack it and load the index.html for the app.

 The app should ask you to login or register.
 Obviously on the first run you need to register.
-Thereafter you can login .
+Thereafter, you can login .

-The app uses a standard file layout: app/index.html app/scripts/... app/views/...
+The app uses a pretty transparent file layout: app/index.html app/scripts/... app/views/...